What is a Solar Thermal Heating System?

 These panels look more like a series of glass tubes in a parallel row.
 They include a vacuum to add an extra layer of insulation and are generally regarded as the more energy efficient and attractive choice.
 However they are often more costly.

-A solar thermal system can produce between 40-70% of an average family of 4’s hot water over a year.
+A solar thermal system can produce between 40-70% of the hot water required by a family of 4.

 It's likely that during the coldest months your hot water will need to be supplied by a traditional boiler or an immersion heater, but the solar thermal system should significantly reduce how often you need to use them.
 By using them less often you can reduce how much you spend on gas, oil or electricity and – as they're not working as hard – they should last much longer.